qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-3.rst

 After another generation of the source version of the application you should be set up for testing and all should run as expected.

 I hope you enjoyed that little exercise and gained an idea how easy it is to internationalize an application using qooxdoos help.
 As always, you can find the whole `code on GitHub <http://github.com/wittemann/qooxdoo-tutorial/tree/Step4-3-Translation>`_.
+With that, I want to encourage you to send me pull requests containing alternative translations we could add.
+It could be interesting to have the twitter app in some languages.
+Really looking forward to your feedback and pull requests!